 I will call upon my own experience, feedback from other artists and from my friends and colleagues, and the reviews and reports from the industry and from customers, in order to find the very best choice in each category.

-But mostly I will choose based on what happened, and how I felt, when I made art on that particular portable drawing tablets.
+But mostly I will choose based on what happened, and how I felt, when I made art on that particular standalone drawing tablets.

 If you know you want Apple iPad, or if you’ve already settled on a Windows graphics tablet, you can be confident that the featured product on this buyer’s guide will be a perfect choice.

 Each of our selections will work wonderfully for you as an artist, and will offer the best value, quality and reliability.